-- Keep a kit in an accessible location.

-- Inventory the kit on a regular basis.

-- Keep a log of when and who conducted the inventory.

-+ Hot Water Temperature

-- Periodically test hot water temperature to ensure that the temperature does not exceed 120 degrees Fahrenheit. - Keep a log of when and who tested the water. - + Plastic Bags Remove all plastic bags from the nursery area. - + Poison Hazards Store potentially dangerous products, including medicines and cleaning supplies, in original, labeled containers in locked cabinets. - + Stairways Properly protect access to stairways.
+- Keep a kit in an accessible location. - Inventory the kit on a regular basis. - + Hot Water Temperature Periodically test hot water temperature to ensure that the temperature does not exceed 120 degrees Fahrenheit. - + Plastic Bags Remove all plastic bags from the nursery area. - + Poison Hazards Store potentially dangerous products, including medicines and cleaning supplies, in original, labeled containers in locked cabinets. - + Stairways Properly protect access to stairways.